austinrobinson104/oblivion-spell-optimizer/README.md

 Finds the highest damage custom spell for a given set of parameters.
 How to use:

-Magicka Budget: Enter the magicka you are willing to spend on this spell.
+Magicka Budget: Enter the amount magicka you have reserved for damage effects.

 Duration, Area, Range: Pick the options you would on the spell creation menu.